 It just feels a little disingenuous to direct you to buy more clothes when you probably are trying to declutter your closet too!

 Instead, I am going to shop my closet for a beautiful spring capsule wardrobe and I’m going to tell you how I am going to go about it so that you can shop your own closet too!

 As I Shop My Closet I Am Going to Choose a Minimalist Color Palette That Fits Me!

-One thing I did with my Project 333 experiment was to pick a set of colors to work with.
+One thing I did with my Project 333 experiment was to pick a set of colors to work with for my seasonal capsule wardrobe.
 And no, they were NOT all neutral colors.
 I am not that kind of minimalist.
 I am a minimalist who loves colors so I knew I had to create my capsule wardrobe with colors I love.